tdwg/ac/content-description-examples.md

 When the subjectPart and subjectOrientation terms are used, either the literal or IRI forms can be used.
 The examples show both, but only one form is required for each of the properties.

+To validate the JSON-LD examples and convert them to RDF (N-Quads), paste them into the [JSON-LD Playground](https://json-ld.org/playground/)

 ## Example 1.
 An image depicting labels

 <img src="https://medialib.naturalis.nl/file/id/RMNH.INS.661199_LAB/format/large" width="500">